FAIRmat-NFDI/nomad-docs/docs/howto/oasis/install.md

 pip install nomad-lab[dev]            # Contains development tools (pytest, pylint, mypy)
 ```

-The `nomad-lab` package and it's dependencies can run natively on Linux, Windows and MacOS.
+The `nomad-lab` package and it's dependencies can run natively on Linux, Windows and macOS.